Like Whaaat

 "Like Whaaat" is a song by American hip hop recording artist Problem, released on February 12, 2013 as a single, which was included on various mixtapes such as The Separation and later on his debut retail EP Understand Me.
 The song, produced by League of Starz, features a guest appearance from frequent collaborator Bad Lucc of Dubb Union.
 The song has since peaked at number 20 on the Billboard Bubbling Under Hot 100 Singles.

+In 19 June 2024, Problem performed the hit song, for Kendrick Lamar's concert The Pop Out: Ken & Friends at the Kia Forum in Inglewood, California, closing the first set by DJ Hed, titled the Act I – DJ Hed & Friends.

 Background

 The song's production is backed by minimal synth riffs and midtempo percussion, which was created by upcoming producers League of Starz.
 It also features distinct samples from Young Bleed's "How You Do That There", which was also sampled on King L's "Full of Dat Weed".
 Complex credited Problem for reviving the song and turning it into a hit, calling it "a contemporary, thumping re-imagining of the familiar track."

 Upon release, "Like Whaaat" was featured in heavy rotation on Los Angeles' Power 106 and many stations in rural Texas, Georgia and North Carolina.

 On June 6, 2013, hip hop mogul Diddy released a video a promotional video for Revolt TV, featuring him dancing on his private jet to the song.
 Problem would reference this in the song's remix.